robbert-harms/MDT/docs/_getting_started/model_building.rst

         ...

-Compartment names in MDT have to be unique, so when adapting an old compartment please rename it to a new unique name (don't forget to rename the filename as well).
+Compartment names in MDT have to be unique, so when adapting an old compartment please rename it to a new unique name.

 For an overview of the available options for configuring your compartment model please see :ref:`dynamic_modules_compartments`.